tinymce/tinymce-docs/_includes/configuration/formats.md

 This option enables you to override and add custom "formats" to the editor.

-A format is the style that get applied to text when you press, for example, the bold button inside the editor.
+A format is the style that gets applied to text when you press, for example, the bold button inside the editor.
 TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when the user clicks (in this example) the bold button.

 Check out the [custom formats example]({{ site.baseurl }}/demo/format-custom/) for a demonstration of this option.